KINGSABRI/BufferOverflow-Kit/README.md

 * Convert Binary file to Hex raw
 * and more ,,

-*How to use?*
+How to use?
 --------------
-make sure your ruby is install
+Make sure ruby is installed.

+**Required gems**

+	gem install pry colorize

 **Help**

 	ruby bofk-cli.rb -h